wcatron/Open-PRT/Protocols.md

 ```

 Server then begins processing the request.
-- Check for podcar which are available, or will become available within a certain threshold, near the request.location from the server.operationalSet of podcars.
+- Check for available PodCars, or those which will become available within a certain threshold, near the request.location from the server.operationalSet of podcars.
 Keep broadening scope until a match is found.

 ```
 Server -> PodCar